Aeta people: Medicine

 Young Aeta boy from Iriga City, Camarines Sur, in 2015.

 Aeta women are known around the country as experts of the herbal medicines.

 Among the Aeta community in Ilagan, Isabela for example, banana leaves are used to cure toothache.
 They also bathe themselves with cooled-down water boiled with camphor leaves (subusob) to help alleviate fever, or they make herbal teas out of the camphor leaves that they then drink thrice a day if the fever and cold still persist.
 For muscle pains, they drink herbal teas extracted from kalulong leaves and have the patient take it thrice a day.
 In order to prevent relapse after giving birth, women also bathe themselves in cooled-down water boiled with sahagubit roots.
 The drinking of sahagubit herbal tea is likewise recommended to deworm Aeta children, or generally to alleviate stomachache.
 For birth control purposes, Aeta women drink wine made out of lukban (pomelo) root.
 They are, however, not advised to drink herbal tea from makahiya extract even if it's also used to elevate stomachache problems due to the belief that it will cause abortion.
 The idea behind this is that like the closing of makahiya leaves once touched, the womb may also close once the makahiya touches it.
 The Aeta in Isabela also recommend drinking herbal tea out of wormwood (herbaca) leaves or stem to address women's irregular menstrual cycle.
 They take herbal teas from lemon grass (barbaraniw) extract thrice a day to normalize blood pressure.

-If the illness persists even after continuous drinking of recommended herbal medicine, that's when they seek the help of an herbolario (or soothsayer).
+If the illness persists even after continuous drinking of recommended herbal medicine, that's when they seek the help of an herbolario (herbalist or folk healer).
 They do so because the Aeta believe that their illnesses are caused by a spirit that they may have offended, in which case herbal medicines or medical doctors won't be able to address.
 In order to appease the spirits, they ask the herbolario to perform a ritual called ud- udung.
 In this ritual, the herbolario places rice or raw eggs on the patient's forehead first to determine what causes the illness and repeats this several times to confirm.
 After the herbolario is satisfied, the patient will be asked to bathe with ricewash, and then to offer food to appease the offended spirit.

 The Aeta communities take pride in their use of herbal medicines and their own natural ways of curing the sick.
 Finding their main source of herbal medicines in their habitat rather than buying costly medicines, emphasizing the mutual relationship with the nature, also has a great attitudinal impact pertaining to sustainability approach and practices in healthcare.